Eosinophilic esophagitis inflammation that happens in the esophagus, i.e. the "food

 age and is commonly seen in white males.

-EoE is caused by an allergic reaction to certain foods or environmental allergens.
+EoE is often caused by an allergic reaction to certain foods or environmental allergens.

 Symptoms of EoE vary from person to person and may include: